 Ingredient Notes

-- Hulled Raw Buckwheat: Buckwheat groats (or kernels) are the hulled seeds of the buckwheat plant.
-Despite their name containing the word “wheat,” buckwheat is actually gluten-free and makes for a fantastic bread ingredient.
+- Raw Hulled Buckwheat: Buckwheat groats (or kernels) are the hulled seeds of the buckwheat plant.
+For this recipe, we can only use raw hulled buckwheat (also known as green buckwheat).
+Any other kind won’t work here.
+Despite its name containing the word “wheat,” buckwheat is actually gluten-free and makes for a fantastic bread ingredient.
 These groats are a staple in many Eastern European and Asian cuisines, known for their nutty flavor and versatile use.
-This Healthy Buckwheat Bread Recipe is a testament to that.

-- Water: Tap water is fine to use depending on your location, if the water is heavily chlorinated in your area, you should choose filtered water, as chlorine will impact the fermentation.
+- Water: Tap water is fine to use depending on your location, if the water is heavily chlorinated in your area, you should choose filtered water, as chlorine can impact the fermentation.

-- Poppy and Sesame Seeds: Adds a delightful crunch and visual appeal to the bread.
+- Optional Seeds: Adds a delightful crunch and visual appeal to the bread.
 They are optional but highly recommended for an extra touch of flavor and texture.
 You can top it with any seeds you like.
+My current favorite combination is pumpkin seeds and sesame seeds.
+Poppy seeds are also lovely here.
+Just avoid chia seeds.

 Why You’ll Love This 1-Ingredient Buckwheat Bread Recipe